 Soon, we realized that many of these children don’t have access to training in the arts.
 As such, the Young Artists’ Academy (YAA) began in 2015.
 What’s more, like the LANDers, YAA serves children from all socioeconomic backgrounds.

 Every Saturday, YAA children take lessons from qualified teachers in subjects such as drum, voice, guitar, keyboard, pottery, French and the culinary arts.
-They also learn choir from the First Community Gospel Choir of Denham Springs.

 Reading Restoration – A Literacy Training Program in Denham Springs